Arc-Computer/arc-memory/docs/cli/sim.md

 - `commit_target`: The target commit SHA
 - `timestamp`: The time the simulation was run
 - `diff_hash`: A hash of the diff that was analyzed
+- `memory`: Memory integration information (only present if `--memory` flag is used)
+  - `memory_used`: Whether memory integration was used
+  - `similar_simulations_count`: Number of similar simulations found
+  - `simulation_stored`: Whether the simulation was stored in memory

 ## Environment Variables